BasvanH/habpanel-widget-openweathermap/README.md

   * Set the path to the HTML url like '/static/openweathermap/'  ('/static/' is the outside url for the path '/conf/html/')
   * Customize the look and feel with the colors and sizes.
   * Save the widget en size it to your likings.
-  * Enjoy en drop me a like here:
+  * Enjoy en drop me a like here on the [Openhab cummunity forum](https://community.openhab.org/t/openweathermap-widget-for-habpanel/65027).

 The complete structure would look like this: